opf-labs/jhove2/src/main/resources/README.txt

 JHOVE2 -- Next-generation architecture for format-aware characterization

+Please refer to the JHOVE2 User’s Guide for procedures on installing, configuring, and running JHOVE2.

 JHOVE2 is a collaborative project of the California Digital Library, Portico, and Stanford University.
 The goals of the project are: